cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/comments.md

 `DELETE /admin/apps/{app-id}/comments/{comment-id}`

+Delegates to metadata: `DELETE /admin/apps/{app-id}/comments/{comment-id}`

 `DELETE /admin/filesystem/entry/{entry-id}/comments/{comment-id}`

+Delegates to metadata: `DELETE /admin/filesystem/entry/{entry-id}/comments/{comment-id}`

 This endpoint allows an administrative user to delete a given comment on a given app, file, or folder.
 `comment-id` is the UUID of the comment.
 `app-id` is the UUID of the app.
 `entry-id` is the UUID of the file or folder.

+These endpoints forward requests to their corresponding metadata service endpoints.
+Please see the metadata documentation for more information.

 ### Request